jreynolds01/maro/docs/source/scenarios/supply_chain.rst

 Supply Chain Management
 =======================

 The Supply Chain scenario simulates a common problem of products' manufacture, storage, and transportation.
-In this simulated system, products are produced by suppliers, stored in warehouses, and then sold by retailers.
+In this simulated system, products are produced by suppliers, transferred between and stored in warehouses/suppliers/retailers, and then sold by retailers.
 Multiple vehicles are running around the "world" to deliver products and materials.
 We need to design a strategy to control the production and transportation according to the dynamic market demand so that the entire system can operate efficiently and benignly.

 Resource Flow
 -------------

+Let's first imagine a simple product production and sales scenario.
+Suppose there is a factory that can produce a type of product.
+After the production is done, the products will be temporarily stored in the factory's storage, and then being transported to other downstream.
+There are three types of potential downstream.
+First, the downstream could be a warehouse with larger storage, where the products will be stored for a longer time.
+Second, the downstream could be another factory, which takes these products as material to make the downstream factory's own production.
+Finally, the downstream might be a retailer, from which the customers could purchase these products.
+Transportation certainly cannot be completed in an instant.
+Instead, it is affected by many factors such as factory location, vehicle speed, and road conditions.

+The above example is an extremely simple abstraction of the world's supply chain system, and that's what we want to formulate in MARO.
+To achieve this, we will first introduce several important concepts, and then illustrate what a Supply Chain world in MARO looks like.

 Stock Keeping Unit (SKU)
 ^^^^^^^^^^^^^^^^^^^^^^^^